Texas vs. Miami (FL): Odds, spread, over/under - NCAA Tournament Elite Eight

 - Odds to win the national championship: +400

-- Texas' national championship odds (+400) place it fourth-best in college basketball, but according to computer rankings it is only sixth-best.
+- Texas is two spots higher based on its national championship odds (fourth-best in the country) than its computer ranking (sixth-best).

-- The Longhorns have had the 74th-biggest change in terms of their national championship odds, improving from +2200 at the start of the season to +400.
+- In terms of their national championship odds, the Longhorns have had the 74th-biggest change this season, improving from +2200 at the start to +400.

-- Texas' chances of winning the national championship, based on its odds, are 20%.
+- With odds of +400, Texas has been given a 20% chance of winning the national championship.

 Miami (FL) Futures Odds